 Storebuilder, I recently purchased a Shopify subscription, and I'm paying the basic standard price of $29 per month.
 Three months down the line and I'm yet to make my first sale – what am I doing wrong?
 Thanks, Brian.

-Well, Brian, you don't give me a site to look at or any reference point, but it is an easy question to answer since your problem is shared with many other eCommerce website owners.
+Well, Brian, you don't give me a site to look at or any reference point, but it is an easy question to answer since you share your problem with many other eCommerce website owners.
 In fact, as of 1st August 2017, Shopify now powers over 500,000 businesses in 175 countries, so you can be sure you are not alone.

 Some Shopify Facts & Figures 1st August 2017

-- Merchant growth in Q2 year over year was global, with a 56% increase in North America, 82% increase in Asia, 168% increase in South America, and 70% increase in Africa
+- Merchant growth in Q2 year over year was global, with a 56% increase in North America, 82% increase in Asia, a 168% increase in South America, and a 70% increase in Africa

 - Average age of Shopify merchants: 18 - 24 (7.3%); 25 - 34 (37.5%); 35 - 44 (30.0%); 45+ (24.9%)

-When I was a waist 30" and completely green behind the ears I made the decision to give up my safe day job working in a timber merchants to go off and seek my fortune.
-The boss told me in no uncertain terms he thought I was mad.
-At eighteen I was well paid, £85 per week to be exact which in 1981 was pretty decent.
-I owned a car and prospects were good.
+When I was a waist 30" and completely green behind the ears, I decided to give up my safe day job working in a timber merchant to go off and seek my fortune.
+The boss told me I was mad.
+At eighteen, I was well paid, £85 per week to be exact, in 1981, that was a pretty decent wage.
+I owned a car, and the prospects were good.
 Not brilliant, but good.